andrewvanleuven/website/content/authors/admin/_index.md

 #- Visitors
 ---

 I am an assistant professor at Oklahoma State University in the Department of Agricultural Economics.
-My [research](https://andrewvanleuven.com/#publications) and [Extension programming](https://extension.okstate.edu/programs/community-and-economic-development/index.html) address topics such as regional economic development, downtown revitalization, and small business development.
+My [research](https://andrewvanleuven.com/#publications) and [Extension programming](https://extension.okstate.edu/programs/community-and-economic-development/index.html) both focus on regional economic development, downtown revitalization, local entrepreneurship, and a variety of other topics aimed toward strengthening rural economies.
 I earned my Ph.D. in public policy & management from the John Glenn College of Public Affairs (Ohio State University).